LDMX-Software/ldmx-sw/Validation/README.md

 This can help you develop plots that don't come pre-made within the Validation module.
 **If you are developing Validation and testing within a notebook**, you will need to reboot the python kernel anytime you wish to test changes to the Validation module.
-This is necessary because Python keeps modules cached in memory during normal running.
+This is necessary because Jupyter keeps modules cached in memory during normal running in order to save time when re-executing cells with `import` statements.